 Discounts and Premiums

-As a quick recap; we have looked at what debentures are, some of their advantages over other forms of debt financing and the types of non cash consideration that can be used in their issue.
+As a quick recap, we have looked at what debentures are, some of their advantages over other forms of debt financing and the types of non-cash consideration that we can use in their issue.

-Next we move onto discounts and premiums.
-Like other forms of debt and capital, debentures can be issued at their par value, at a discount or at a premium.
-These terms are used from the buyers perspective, ie the discount or premium being offered is to the buyer of the debentures, not the issuer.
-If a discount is being used this means the buyer of the debenture is paying less than par value.
+Next, we move on to discounts and premiums.
+Like other forms of debt and capital, we can issue debentures at their par value, at a discount or a premium.
+These terms are from the buyers perspective, i.e. the discount or premium is to the buyer of the debentures, not the issuer.
+If there is a discount, the debenture buyer is paying less than the par value.
 While if a premium is in place, the buyer is paying above par value.

 Debentures Issued at Par

-The simplest of the issues for journal entries is for debentures being sold at par.
-The journal entry for consideration say being a small warehouse would be:
+The simplest of the issues for journal entries is for debentures selling at par.
+For example, the journal entry for a small warehouse being the consideration would be:

 Debentures Issued at a Discount

-Now we get into slightly more difficult areas of discounts and premiums.
+Now we get into slightly more challenging areas of discounts and premiums.
 We’ll work through a discount situation in the example section below, looking at the calculations involved.
-But for the journal entries the basic three entries would be:
+But for the journal entries, the primary three entries would be:

 |Discount on Debenture Issue||x|

-In the discount (also known as an original issue discount (OID)) example the debit and credit of the original entry (issued at par) won’t be in balance because the non-cash consideration value is less than the debt taken on by the issuer.
-That difference is called a discount and so that is a debit into and account named along the lines of “Discount on Debenture Issue”.
+In the discount (also known as an original issue discount (OID)) example, the debit and credit of the original entry (issued at par) won’t be in balance because the non-cash consideration value is less than the debt taken on by the issuer.
+That difference is called a discount, which is a debit into an account named along the lines of “Discount on Debenture Issue”.

 Debentures Issued at a Premium

-A premium on issue of a debenture is of course the opposite to that of a discount as we just covered.
-In the premium case the imbalance of the debits and credits is balanced through a credit to an account named along the lines of “Premium on Debenture Issue”.
-A sample of the journal entry is set out below.
+A premium on the issue of debentures is the opposite of a discount, as we just covered.
+In the premium case, the additional credit required is to the “Premium on Debenture Issue” account.
+A sample of the journal entry is below.